-At Ginn & Patrou, P.A., we represent residential landlords, commercial landlords, and commercial tenants throughout St. Augustine, Jacksonville, Palm Coast, Ponte Vedra, and Daytona.
+At Ginn & Patrou, P.A., we represent residential landlords, commercial landlords throughout St. Johns County.
 Whether you need help with an eviction, a lease violation, or a security deposit dispute, our experienced landlord tenant attorneys understand Florida law and can effectively apply it to your case.
 This article specifically covers residential landlord tenant disputes and evictions.
 If you are a landlord interested in proactively protecting yourself, please visit our Lease Drafting and Review page.
-If you are a commercial landlord or tenant, please contact our firm at the below number to speak with one of our attorneys for a free consultation as this article only addresses residential landlord tenant disputes.
+If you are a commercial landlord, please contact our firm at the below number to speak with one of our attorneys for a free consultation as this article only addresses residential landlord tenant disputes.

 We Understand the Complicated Eviction Process

 Both commercial and residential landlords must adhere to strict statutory deadlines and procedures when evicting a tenant.
 When a landlord does not follow the proper procedure for evicting a tenant, or engages in one of the prohibited practices listed below, he or she may be liable for the financial harm suffered by the tenant, including the tenant’s attorneys fees and court costs.
 If you are a residential or commercial landlord experiencing problems with a tenant contact us today to assert your rights as landlord and avoid legal complications.

 Prohibited Practices By Landlords in Landlord Tenant Disputes

 Under Florida law tenants retain certain rights even when they fail to pay rent or take actions in violation of their lease agreement.
 Pursuant to Florida Statute §83.67, a landlord is prohibited from taking the following actions prior to a lawful eviction: